NangoHQ/nango/docs/docs/providers/google.md

 ## Using Google with Nango

 Provider template name in Nango: `google`
-Follow our [getting started guide](../reference/guide.md) to add an OAuth integration with Google in 5 minutes.
+Follow our [quickstart](../quickstart.md) to add an OAuth integration with Google in 5 minutes.

 ## App registration & publishing